Name Variates: Mephistophiles, Mephistophilis, Mesphito, Memostophiles, Methosophiles, Megastophiles, Mephisto, Mephist, Hemostophile, Mephistophielis

 The Faust mythos is comparable in nature to the mythos of Christ.
 Christ’s story serves to allegorically delineate the philosophy known as Christianity.
 In the same way that the life story of the (pseudo)messiah himself (Yehoshua ben Yosef) took on aspects of a pre-existent mythological character named Mythras, the fictional Faust had various pre-existent folk tales assimilated into later editions of the novel he debuted in.

-Modern LHP magickians such as E.A.
+Modern black magickians such as E.A.
 Koetting and J. Thorp present Mephistophiles or “Mesphito” as a legitimately extant demon.
-Mephistophiles also appears in a text affiliated with the Dakhma of Angra Mainyu and an enn or summoning chant for the demon is easily found.

 Mephistophiles’s name is said to originate in the Hebrew word “Mephir” [Destroyer].
 As the Keeper of the Book of Death, Mephistophiles is among the seven chiefs of Pandemonium.
 Mephestophiles is related to witchcraft, knowledge, divination, secrets, sorcery, ambition, hatred, deception, dark magick, alchemy, astral projection, shapeshifting, dream work, anger, vengeance, vampyrism, blood magick, necromancy, and war.
 He can bring about monetary gain, teach all skilled arts, and impart familiars of renowned quality, and it is said that he achieves incredibly quick results in magick.
 He is described variously as the counterpart, companion, or servant of Lucifer.